Enterprise Data Catalog Enhancements

 And once they find out where the data is, best case they get details on how to connect by setting up an ODBC connection using their BI tools, then it’s up to them to continue along their data journey.

-In Dremio we view finding data as a core requirement of building Data-as-a-Service.
+In Dremio we view finding and accessing cloud data as a core requirement.
 Unlike dedicated data catalog products, we view this as a key feature of a broader platform that provides analytical abilities, rich security features, data provenance and lineage, and much more.

-Dremio 3.0 brings a new set of enhancements to its data cataloging abilities.
-In this tutorial, we will explore in detail these new features and learn how data consumers can use Dremio’s data catalog to enhance collaboration between teams by expanding the meaning of their datasets more than what a simple metadata repository would.
+In this tutorial, we will learn how data consumers can use Dremio to enhance collaboration between teams by expanding the meaning of their datasets more than what a simple metadata repository would.